RubixML/ML/README.md

 Manifold learning is a type of non-linear dimensionality reduction used primarily for visualizing high dimensional datasets in low (1 to 3) dimensions.
 Embedders are manifold learners that provide the `predict()` API for embedding a dataset.
 The predictions of an Embedder are the low dimensional embeddings as n-dimensional arrays where n is the dimensionality of the embedding.

 ### t-SNE
-T-distributed Stochastic Neighbor Embedding is a two-stage non-linear manifold learning algorithm based on batch Gradient Decent.
+T-distributed Stochastic Neighbor Embedding is a two-stage non-linear manifold learning algorithm based on batch Gradient Descent.
 During the first stage (*early* stage) the samples are exaggerated to encourage distant clusters.
 Since the t-SNE cost function (KL Divergence) has a rough gradient, momentum is employed to help escape bad local minima.

 ##### Unsupervised | Verbose